amirhj/PN-MTFGRL/README.md

-PN-MP-FGRL - A DCOP Solver based on Factor Graph and Reinforcement Learning Multi thread implementation in Power Network(multi threaded version)
+PN-MTFGRL - A DCOP Solver based on Factor Graph and Reinforcement Learning Multi thread implementation in Power Network(multi threaded version)